saxena100parth/human-assignment/README.md

 ```
 npm start
 ```
-Note:  This will launch the frontend and backend applications, allowing you to interact with the project.
+###  This will launch the frontend and backend applications, allowing you to interact with the project.
 If you encounter any issues or have questions, feel free to ask for assistance.